timlabs/uscode/United States Code/TITLE 24-HOSPITALS AND ASYLUMS/CHAPTER 10-ARMED FORCES RETIREMENT HOME/SUBCHAPTER I-ESTABLISHMENT AND OPERATION OF RETIREMENT HOME.md

   * (1) Facilitate and monitor the timely availability to residents of the Retirement Home such medical, mental health, and dental care services as such residents may require at locations other than the Retirement Home.

-  * (2) Monitor compliance by the facilities of the Retirement Home with accreditation standards, applicable nationally recognized health care standards and requirements, or any other applicable health care standards and requirements (including requirements identified in applicable reports of the Inspector General of the Department of Defense).
+  * (2) Monitor compliance by the facilities of the Retirement Home with accreditation standards, applicable nationally recognized health care standards and requirements, or any other applicable health care standards and requirements.

   * (3) Periodically visit each facility of the Retirement Home to review—